ezrosent/frawk/info/overview.md

 starting this project was to learn something new: I wanted to write a small compiler, I wanted to learn about LLVM, and I wanted to do some basic static analysis.
 On that score frawk has been an unalloyed success.

+**Disclaimer** frawk is still incomplete.
+I have found that it is sufficient for my day-to-day scripting needs, but some features from awk are not implemented and the implementation is likely far less stable than the ones you have come to know and love.
+With those caveats aside, here is why I think frawk is interesting.

 ## Slightly Structured Data